March 22, 2022:

-Notaries Public and the Society of Notaries Public provide a service to the public for situations in which documents for use in other countries are required.
+Notaries Public provide a service to the public for situations in which documents for use in other countries are required.
 There may be times when you will need to use documents such as an affidavit, power of attorney, or a certified copy of a document in another country for specific purposes.
 This process is known as Authentication.

 The process of authentication is when a Notary attests documents for use in a foreign country or jurisdiction.
 The Notary will review the documents, speak with you about the nature of use and the specific requirements of the country in which the document is to be used.
 Please be aware that every country and consulate has different requirements and different procedures.
 It is the client’s responsibility to inquire with the consulate prior to speaking with the Notary.
-This will assist the Notary in providing the level of service required.
+This will assist the Notary in providing the level of service that is required.

 Here are some important considerations when authenticating your documents: